Iyosinator/CompanyCard/README.md

-# icodethiscompanycard
+# icodethis.com Company Card Challenge
-Recreate icode this company card design
+Recreate icode this Company card design in HTML and CSS